natesheehan/rena/README.md

 This software is authored by EMBL-EBI and distributed as is.
 License: https://www.apache.org/licenses/LICENSE-2.0

-The `rena` package provides tools for bulk downloading read/analysis files from ENA via FTP using the `ena-ftp-downloader`. download data from the European Nucleotide Archive (ENA).
+The `rena` package provides tools for bulk downloading read/analysis files from ENA via FTP using the `ena-ftp-downloader`.

 The function supports two types of downloads: